RichyDev07/Richmond-Gyening-/README.md

 ## 👨🏻‍💻 More About Me
 - 🌱 I’m currently available for hire.
 - 🔭 I'm currently working with Ruby on Rails.
-- 💬 Ask me about JavaScript, React JS, Node JS, Express JS, and PHP.
+- 💬 Ask me about JavaScript, html,css.
-- 📫 You can reach me via email at desmond0406114009@gmail.com.
-I'll try to respond as soon as I can.
+- 📫 You can reach me via email at richmondgyening007@gmail.com I'll try to respond as soon as I can.
-- 📄 Please visit my [Portfolio](https://your-portfolio-link.com) for more details about me.
-I'm open to feedback and suggestions!

 - 😊 You can also check out my interesting articles on [Dev.to](https://dev.to) and share your suggestions.
 - ⚡ Fun fact: I love music and dance, and they inspire me in my coding journey.